mikeger/e2ee-presentation/presentation.md

 ---
 # Solution: Key Verification 🔑.

-- It is possible to sign the key with another private key.
+- It is possible to sign the key with another private key and verify the signature.
 - In HTTPs: the authority signatures (public keys) are saved in the keychain.
-- It is possible therefore to check the signature.
-- In messaging: users must check the key fingerpints of the people they are communicating with.
+- In messaging: users must check the key fingerpints of other party.

 ---
 ## In Wire
 ## it is called
-## the fingerprint verification.
+## the _fingerprint verification_.

 ---
 # Problem 3: Forward secrecy.